Wally Hammond: Bodyline tour

 Hammond was selected for the M.C.C. tour of Australia in 1932–33.
 Known as the Bodyline series, it became notorious for the controversial English tactic of bowling short on the line of leg stump, making the ball rise towards the batsman's body to create deflections that could be caught by leg-side fielders.
 Hammond, one of the first players selected, was part of the selection committee on tour, and the M.C.C. captain, Douglas Jardine, may have discussed tactics with him on the outward journey.
 Hammond disapproved of Bodyline bowling, believing it to be dangerous, although he understood some of the reasons for its use.
 He kept his feelings hidden during the tour, preferring to go along with his captain and the rest of the team.
 It was not until 1946 that he openly voiced his opinion.

-A team photograph of England's 1932–33 side: Hammond is seated at the extreme right of the front row.
+A team photograph of England's 1932–33 team: Hammond is seated at the extreme right of the front row.